lonsing/depqbf/README.txt

 Please see the header file 'qdpll.h' for some documentation of the API functions.

-When using the API of the solver (versions 3.0 up to 4.0), it is HIGHLY RECOMMENDED to first add all the variables to the quantifier prefix and then all the clauses of the formula rather than adding variables and clauses in interleaved fashion.
+When using the API of the solver (versions 3.0 or later), it is HIGHLY RECOMMENDED to first add all the variables to the quantifier prefix and then all the clauses of the formula rather than adding variables and clauses in interleaved fashion.
 In the latter case, runtime overhead will occur for large